ALTernatiF4-Sec/UniWA-CTF/README.md

 - [ExifTool](https://exiftool.org/) - A customizable set of Perl modules plus a full-featured CLI application for reading and writing meta information in a wide variety of files.
+- [Steghide](http://steghide.sourceforge.net/) - A steganography program that is able to hide data in various kinds of image- and audio-files.
+- [Tcpflow](https://linux.die.net/man/1/tcpflow) - A CLI tool that captures data transmitted as part of TCP connections (flows), and stores the data in a way that is convenient for protocol analysis or debugging.
 - [Wireshark](https://www.wireshark.org/) - Widely-used network protocol analyzer.
-- [Tcpflow](https://linux.die.net/man/1/tcpflow) - A CLI tool that captures data transmitted as part of TCP connections (flows), and stores the data in a way that is convenient for protocol analysis or debugging..

 ## Miscellaneous